 All officials shall receive a travel allowance of 53 cents per mile for up to a maximum of 800 miles round trip.
-Only the two head referees and the deputy referee at the finals site may make arrangements to fly to the site.
+Only the head referee and the two deputy referees at the finals site are approved to fly to the site.
 If the head/deputy referees fly, they must make arrangements with Short's Travel Management, the official NCAA travel service, at 866-821-8547.